 Created by Jeff Lemire (Artist/Writer) and released by Top Shelf Productions in August, 2012.

-Described as an un-aired episode of the “Twilight Zone”, this graphic novel blends blue collar father with a splash of sci-fi.
+Described as an un-aired episode of the “Twilight Zone”, this graphic novel blends blue collar fatherhood with a splash of sci-fi.

 Jack Joseph has a job welding pipes underwater for an oil rig off the coast of Nova Scotia, the small town he grew up in.
-Things should be great; he has a wife, a baby on the way, and a good job, but things aren’t alright.
-He is constantly distracted and haunted by the disappearance of his father, who went diving on Halloween night 20 years ago but never returned.
+Things should be great; he has a wife, a baby on the way, and a good job, but things aren’t great.
+He is constantly distracted and haunted by the disappearance of his father, on Halloween night 20 years ago and never returned.
 Now with a son on the way, and Halloween drawing near, things begin to pull Jack deeper down as he gets lost in thought.
 Reality fades away when Jack passes out while working on an underwater rig.
-Jack is left to reflect on the loss of his father and the reality of becoming a father.
+Jack is left to reflect on the loss of his father and the reality of becoming one himself.

 Why this Book?

 It’s important to note that Jeff Lemire created this book just after having a child of his own.
 It’s clear the trials and tribulations of fatherhood were on his mind during the creation of The Underwater Welder.
 The parallels to Jeff’s actual life only add to the work of a creator who is known for being personal.
 I know all artists and creators put themselves into their work to some extent, but in Lemire’s writing and art you can feel it and connect to it on a level that makes it feel familiar, even upon the first viewing.